karldyson/whois-go/README.md

 An exercise in connecting to a simple TCP server and reading the response.

+## Usage

+In it's basic form, the code will default to the IANA whois server and will query for the name passed as a CLI parameter:

+- whois some.domain.name
+- whois AS12345
+- whois 1.2.3.4

+The following options modify this behaviour:

+* --host some.host.or.ip.address
+  specifies a host to connect to instead of the default IANA server

+* --port 43
+  specify a port to connect to instead of the default 43

+* --timeout 2
+  specify a network connection timeout instead of the default 2 seconds

+* --version
+  output the code version

+* --revision
+  output more verbose code revision information

+* --debug
+  output debug information

+## ToDo

+* Add referral following

 ## Bug Reporting

 Please use the issues feature, or, of course, offer to contribute.